Bastei: History

-The development of the Bastei was given significant impetus in 1826.
-That year, the first solid inn building was erected with overnight accommodation, based on plans by Gottlob Friedrich Thormeyer.
-From then on the old huts acted as night quarters for the walking guides.
+The development of the Bastei was given a significant boost in 1826.
+That year the first inn building with overnight accommodations was built based on plans by Gottlob Friedrich Thormeyer.
+From that point on, the old huts acted as night quarters for the walking guides.
 The first bridge, called Bastei Bridge (Basteibrücke), was built of wood over the deep clefts of the Mardertelle, linking the outer rock shelf of the Bastei with the Steinschleuder and Neurathener Felsentor rocks.
-In 1851, the wooden bridge was replaced by a sandstone bridge, due to the steady increase in visitors, that is still standing today.
+In 1851, due to the steady increase in visitors, the wooden bridge was replaced by a sandstone bridge, which is still standing today.
 It is 76.5 m long and its seven arches span a ravine 40 m deep.

-At the end of the 19th century, the Bastei finally developed into the main attraction of Saxon Switzerland.
-The existing inn was completely converted and extended in 1893/94.
-A high pressure water main was laid to it in 1895 and a telephone line in 1897.
-Around 1900, plans were laid for the construction of a mountain railway from the Elbe Valley to the Bastei, but these did not come to fruition.
+By the end of the 19th century, the Bastei had become the main attraction of Saxon Switzerland.
+The inn was completely converted and extended in 1893/94.
+A high-pressure water main was run to the building in 1895 and a telephone line followed in 1897.
+Around 1900, plans were made for the construction of a mountain railway from the Elbe Valley to the Bastei, but the railway was never built.
 Even today a ravine southwest of the Bastei is known as the Eisenbahngründel ("Little Railway Valley").
-At the beginning of the 20th century, the Bastei road was widened to handle the growing motorisation.
+At the beginning of the 20th century, the Bastei road was widened to handle the growing automobile traffic.

-After 1945 the number of visitors increased sharply again, especially at weekends and public holidays, as the Bastei became a place of mass tourism.
-Between 1975 and 1979 the former inn was replaced by a large, new building, later a hotel.
+After 1945 the number of visitors increased sharply again, especially on weekends and public holidays, as the Bastei became a popular tourist destination.
+Between 1975 and 1979 the former inn was replaced by a large new building, later a hotel.